net-daemon/docs/docs/v3/app_model/advanced_config.md

 }

 ```

 ### Troubleshooting

 #### Issue

-My config properties are all null
+My config properties are all null.

 #### Check

-Ensure your YAML file is being copied to the output folder
+Ensure your YAML file is being copied to the output folder.

 #### Fix

-Ensure the following is in your .csproj file to do this automatically for all YAML files
+Ensure the following is in your .csproj file to do this automatically for all YAML files:

 ```xml
 <ItemGroup>
     <None Include="apps\**\*.yaml">